-Welcome to More Than McCoy!
-If you'd like a more accurate shipping quote, contact me with your zip code to check it before you place your order.
+E-mail me your zip code for a more accurate shipping quote since the weight I have listed on each item prior to boxing is just a guess, so actual shipping might be much less.
 I can ship to some foreign countries, check with me for a ship quote.
 Reasonable offers are considered on non-sale items.
 The main categories are on left and the subcategories are within the categories.

 Tole refers to decorated tin and iron wares from 1700-1900; however, most people also use the term to refer to various painted metalware from the late 19th to mid 20th Century.
 In traditional Tole, oil paint is the medium used for the pictures; while japan-paint was the background.
 The method of painting is refered to as 'one stroke painting'.
 The designs are composed of fruit, flowers, birds, scrolls, and leaves.
 Gilding, (gold), was used mainly from the 1790's-1870's, but not used much these days.